paulgear/charm-unattended/README.md

 # Usage

-Step by step instructions on using the charm:
+How to use this charm:

-    juju deploy primarycharm
+    juju deploy cs:primarycharm
-    juju deploy unattended
+    juju deploy ./unattended unattended
     juju add-relation primarycharm unattended

 # Configuration

 By default unattended turns on AUTOMATIC REBOOTS when unattended-upgrades indicates they are needed.
-If you do not want this set reboot-time to 'none' or a fixed time.
+If you do not want this, set reboot-time to 'none' or a fixed time.

 # License